drashland/website-v2/docs/sinco/v4.x/2_tutorials/6_using_within_docker.md

 In this tutorial, you will:

-- Create a docker container, that installs Deno and chrome-driver;
+- Create a Docker container, that installs Deno and chrome-driver;
 - Create a headless browser instance from within Docker;
 - Go to a page; and
 - Assert that you are on the expected web page.